This post is updated as of May 2018 to ensure accuracy and relevancy.

 What is Affiliate Marketing?

-To simplify it, here’s the 4 step process for how it works:
+To simplify it, here’s the 5 step process for how to start affiliate marketing:

 - You find a product you want to promote